SeraphineM/SeraphineM/README.md

-- 👋 I am a Lecturer in Political Science (Research Methods) at the University of Melbourne.
+- 👋 I am a Senior Lecturer in Political Science (Research Methods) at the University of Melbourne.
 [Check out my website for more information](https://seraphinem.github.io/)).

 - 🔭 My research interests are the study of democracy, authoritarianism, political communication, AI, and computational methods.